techsup93/MNIST_SVM/README.md

 # MNIST_SVM
-MNIST digit SVM classification in jupyter notebook
+SVM classification on MNIST dataset in Jupyter notebook